rbalestr-lab/stable-pretraining/README.md

     - Return a dictionary with a `"loss"` key for training
     - All model components are passed as kwargs to `spt.Module`

+### Callbacks
-3. **callbacks**: Monitor and evaluate your models in real-time during training.
+Monitor and evaluate your models in real-time during training.
 Callbacks are key ingredients of `stable-pretraining`, providing rich insights without interrupting your training flow:

     ```python
     # Monitor SSL representations with a linear probe